Yandex Cloud

 In all sentences, the logical stress emphasizes the main meaning of the sentence.

+If you have made a mistake in pronunciation, redo the whole phrase, do not try to correct yourself in the same audio.
 No inaccuracies, micro repeats, reservations, and word substitutions are allowed.
-Any speech defects in the recordings made for synthesis models substantially degrade the quality of the synthesized speech.
+Any articulation defects in the recordings the synthesis models runs on greatly degrade the quality of synthesized speech.

 Requirements for audio recordingsRequirements for audio recordings